Unidata/online-python-training/choosing.md

 * A disposable environment for testing a new library without polluting the rest of the Python install; this environment can easily be discarded when no longer needed
-* Quick set up of a known set of dependencies for workshops and tutorials
+* Quick set up of a known set of libraries and programs for workshops and tutorials

 ## Anaconda vs. Miniconda
 There are two options for getting Conda: